 I hope this article reaches you in good health, both mentally and physically.
 I would not say how I feel exactly, since every day since the beginning of the year seems to be a surprise, but I am healthy, happy and in control of the things I can control.
 All is well and should be.
 I am sure that when this article will be posted, I will have started school.
-I need to say that I spent my summer working with children, watching movies and series, texting my good friends and huh… well, to no surprise, falling more and more for Sebastian Stan, my role model, my man-crush, the love of my life…
+I need to say that I spent my summer working with children, watching movies and series, texting my good friends and huh… well, to no surprise, falling more and more in love, is it not what summer is for ? the love of my life, here, but my love-life-altering question remains, however, Is it better to speak or die …

 Anyhow, I watched for the hundredth time a movie that really struck a chord to my emotion and changed my vision of things: Call Me by Your Name.
 The movie came out in 2017 and is based on André Aciman’s novel by the same name.
 The independent film stars Timothée Chalamet, Armie Hammer and various others, and is directed by Luca Guadagnino.
 For those who never heard about the story or the novel, it is the story of two men who find love and experience it through a hot summer in Italy, 1982.
 It is nothing atrocious or out of context and it really makes you think and reflect on what love is and how much love can be a bigger and broader subject than what we expect.